Libya's east-based lawmakers name new PM, fueling divisions

 However, the move is expected to deepen divisions between rival factions in the war-stricken country.
 Libya has been wrecked by conflict since the NATO-backed uprising toppled then killed longtime dictator Moammar Gadhafi in 2011.
 The country has for years been split between rival administrations in the east and west, each supported by militias and foreign governments.

-East-based lawmakers named Thursday former Interior Minister Fathi Bashaga to replace Abdul Hamid Dbeibah as head of a new interim government, according to the parliament spokesman, Abdullah Bliheg.
+East-based lawmakers named Thursday former Interior Minister Fathi Bashagha to replace Abdul Hamid Dbeibah as head of a new interim government, according to the parliament spokesman, Abdullah Bliheg.
 However, Dbeibah is unlikely to cede power to the parliament’s pick.

 Shortly before the vote, Parliament Speaker Aguila Saleh told lawmakers in a televised session that Bashagha has become the sole candidate for the post and that another contender, Khalid al-Baibas, had pulled out.